 STAFF ATTORNEY POSITIONS: A staff attorney with the Department of Public Advocacy is a person who has active membership and good standing in the Kentucky Bar or with another state bar.
 Staff Attorneys with the Department of Public Advocacy are public defenders who serve clients throughout the Commonwealth in the Trial or Post-Trial Branch.

-LAW CLERK POSITIONS: A law clerk with the Department of Public Advocacy is a person who has graduated from an ABA accredited law school and anticipates taking the July 2017 bar exam in any state.
+LAW CLERK POSITIONS: A law clerk with the Department of Public Advocacy is a person who has graduated from an ABA accredited law school and anticipates taking the next offered bar exam in any state.
 Law Clerks work closely with Public Defenders with the DPA and will assist on a variety of law related activities including: court dockets, research, writing, client communications and preparation for hearings and trial.
 Current members of any state bar will also be considered for law clerk positions.

 HOW TO APPLY FOR A POSITION WITH THE DPA

 In the "Key Word" box, type the desired job category, such as: Staff Attorney, Law Clerk, Investigator, Alternative Sentencing Worker, Legal Secretary, Administrative Specialist.
 To be considered for an interview, you must create an account with the Personnel Cabinet, complete the online state application and apply to each posted vacancy.
 All DPA positions are filled according to the Kentucky Personnel Cabinet regulations.
 DPA encourages you to set up your Personnel Cabinet profile and also to reach out to Patti Heying so that she can inform you of any open positions that fit your interests and qualifications.